A Good Life And A Good Death: What Is Palliative Care?

 When we think of disease as a battle to fight, you kind of divide people into winners and losers — which is not a mentality I think benefits them.

-What's dangerous is that when we're talking about a fight, if someone chooses not to "continue to fight" then people will often tell me, "I feel like I'm giving up."
+What's dangerous is that when we're talking about a fight, if someone chooses not to "continue to fight," then people will often tell me, "I feel like I'm giving up."
 I have to reframe that for them to say, "You may be a fighter, but your body cannot fight this anymore.
 Can you hear that distinction between you and the natural limits of your body?"
 I have found that to be incredibly potent because people can see that this isn't a personal thing.

 You know, you did not deserve to get this horrible bout of heart failure, and your not "beating it" is not your fault.